joshipreeti/Risk-Analytics-Quant-Models-Portfolio/README.md

 but can become unstable,GARCH models provide a more stable and realistic representation of volatility Model assumptions matter a lot when interpreting results.
 **Libraries Used** : Python,pandas, numpy,matplotlib / seaborn,statsmodels / arch
-**Feedback** : If you have any suggestions, please feel to share with me.
+**Feedback** : If you have any suggestions, please feel free to share with me.